edlansiaux/muinther/README.md

 - 1 is the first studied X variable column number,
 - 8 the number of studied variables.

 The output of the `loop` function is a csv object of Shannon theory outputs(X variable name, Y variable name, X information entropy, Y information entropy, Computed marginal EPMF of X, Computed marginal EPMF of Y, Chi2, Chi2 p-value, Information entropy of X, Information entropy of Y, Joint information entropy of X and Y, Conditional information entropy of Y given X, Conditional information entropy of X given Y, Mutual information of X and Y, Normalized mutual information of X and Y) on which standard plot and summary functions can be directly applied; the former uses functionalities from the ggplot2 package.
-The option of parallelization via the BiocParallel Bioconductor package is also provided.

 A typical `call` to heatmap2 to compute the Shannon theory outputs to study association between several variables (binary and/or quantitative) takes the following form:

 ```
-heatmap2(entropy_outputs)
+heatmap2(entropy_Independent_NPIs)
+heatmap2(entropy_Synergestic_NPIs)
 ```

 where entropy_outputs is a matrix or a data frame with the loop outputs.

+How to quote the package
+-
+Lansiaux, Edouard; Caut, Jean-Luc; Forget, Joachim; Pébaÿ, Philippe Pierre (2021): muinther. figshare.
+Software. https://doi.org/10.6084/m9.figshare.17161871.v1

 Reference
 -
-Lansiaux E, Caut J-L, Forget J, Pébaÿ PP. Assessing the efficiency of COVID-19 NPIs in France: a retrospective study using a novel methodology.
-March 2021. doi:10.6084/m9.figshare.14195228.v1
+- Lansiaux, Edouard; Tchagaspanian, Noé; Arnaud, Juliette; Durand, Pierre; Changizi, Mark; Forget, Joachim (2021): Side-effects of public health policies against Covid-19: the story of an over-reaction. figshare.
+Preprint. https://doi.org/10.6084/m9.figshare.13660910.v3
+- Lansiaux, Edouard; Tchagaspanian, Noé; Forget, Joachim (2021): Community impact on a cryptocurrency: Twitter comparison example between Dogecoin and Litecoin. figshare.
+Preprint. https://doi.org/10.6084/m9.figshare.17125436.v1

 License
 -